ceridwenreed/IQVIA_technical_exercise/README.md

 - History of breast cancer: A woman who has had breast cancer in one breast is at an increased risk of developing cancer in her other breast.

-- Family history of breast cancer: A woman has a higher risk of breast cancer if her mother, sister or daughter had breast cancer, especially at a young age (before 40).
+- Family history of breast cancer: A woman has a higher risk of breast cancer if her relatives have had breast cancer, especially at a young age (before 40).

-- Genetic factors: Women with certain genetic mutations, including changes to the BRCA1 and BRCA2 genes, are at higher risk of developing breast cancer during their lifetime.
+- Genetic factors: Women with certain genetic mutations are at higher risk of developing breast cancer during their lifetime.

 - Childbearing and menstrual history: The older a woman is when she has her first child, the greater her risk of breast cancer.